Blood glucose monitoring: Continuous glucose monitoring

 Continuous monitoring allows examination of how the blood glucose level reacts to insulin, exercise, food, and other factors.
 The additional data can be useful for setting correct insulin dosing ratios for food intake and correction of hyperglycemia.
 Monitoring during periods when blood glucose levels are not typically checked (e.g. overnight) can help to identify problems in insulin dosing (such as basal levels for insulin pump users or long-acting insulin levels for patients taking injections).
 Monitors may also be equipped with alarms to alert patients of hyperglycemia or hypoglycemia so that a patient can take corrective action(s) (after fingerstick testing, if necessary) even in cases where they do not feel symptoms of either condition.
 While the technology has its limitations, studies have demonstrated that patients with continuous sensors experience a smaller number of hyperglycemic and hypoglycemic events, a reduction in their glycated hemoglobin levels and a decrease in glycemic variability.
 Compared to intermittent testing, it is likely to help reduce hypertensive complications during pregnancy.
+In addition, investigations on the use of test strips have shown that the required self-injury acts as a psychological barrier restraining the patients from sufficient glucose control.
+The excessive glucose levels partially resulting from it, and the resulting secondary diseases from those levels can be decreased through the use of continuous monitoring.
 In a recent systematic review with meta-analysis about glycaemia monitoring in critical patients who are haemodynamically unstable and require intensive monitoring of glycaemia it concluded that should be undertaken using arterial blood samples and POC blood gas analysers, as this is more reliable and is not affected by the variability of different confusion factors.
 Determining glycaemia in capillary blood using glucometry may be suitable in stable patients or when close monitoring of glycaemia is not required.